OpenTreeOfLife/opentree/deploy/README.md

     ./push.sh -c {configfile} files

-This copies the contents of the files.opentreeoflife.org directory out to the web root for the files.opentreeoflife.org vhost.
+This copies the contents of the local files.opentreeoflife.org directory out to the web root for the files.opentreeoflife.org vhost.
+Files present remotely but not locally are not disturbed.
-The location is determined by the value of FILES_HOST, which can be set in the configuration file if desired.
+The destination is determined by the value of FILES_HOST, which can be set in the configuration file if desired.

-This operation leaves in place any files that are already there.
-The large files (such as the synthetic tree) are not in github and are at present (2014-07-08) managed manually.
+The local files.opentreeoflife.org should be a clone of the files.opentreeoflife.org github repository.
+The large files (such as the synthetic tree) are not in github and are at present (2015-11-04) managed manually.

 Notifying users of scheduled downtime
 -------------------------------------